nistal97/docker-maven-plugin/README.md

 Based on spotify docker maven plugin, this plugin provides:
 - Multiple endpoints support.

-And AVOIDS
+And FIX
-- AUFS 127 layer limitation when copying dependencies
+- 127 layer limitation when copying dependencies in AUFS

 ## Example
 ```xml